China To Hold 2020 Space Conference In September - UrduPoint

 China To Hold 2020 Space Conference In September

-BEIJING, (UrduPoint / Pakistan Point News - 18th Aug, 2020 ) :The 2020 China Space Conference will be held from Sept.
-18 to 21 in Fuzhou, capital city of east China's Fujian Province, its organizers said on Tuesday.
+BEIJING, (UrduPoint / Pakistan Point News - 19th Aug, 2020 ) :The 2020 China Space Conference will be held from Sept.
+18 to 21 in Fuzhou, capital city of east China's Fujian Province, its organizers said.

 Jointly hosted by the Chinese Society of Astronautics and the China Space Foundation, this year's conference will bring together experts and scholars worldwide to exchange ideas on China's strategic plans for post-epidemic space development, key technology breakthroughs, spatial information industry development along the Maritime Silk Road and international space cooperation.